 This demo only presents a limited set of features.
 Visit the full-featured editor example to see more in action.

-With this feature you can easily:
+With the revision history feature, you can easily:

 - Create a named historical version — a revision — of the content by bundling changes together in a save cycle.

 - View the chronological history of revisions of your content.

 - Restore an earlier revision of your document to easily reverse any changes.

 - Compare selected revisions to each other and easily view changes between.